matloff/fasteR/README.md

 Here 'xlab' meant "X label" and similarly for 'ylab'.
 The argument 'cex = 0.6' means "Draw the dots at 60% of default size."

 Now, how did the men's dots come out black and the women's red?
-The men were coded 1, which preces 2, the female code.
-So men got the first color in the default palette, black, and the women got the second, red.
+The men were coded 1, the women 2.
+So men got color 1 in the default palette, black, and the women color 2, red.

 There are many, many other features.
 More in a future lesson.